doddle-owl/doddle-owl-en-docs/docs/source/user_manual.rst

 * Save Project
 * Save Project As

   * Save the project of DODDLE-OWL with a name.
-Select the DODDLE project folder as the file format if you want to check the intermediate result file being processed.
-If you want to save it in one file, select the DODDLE project file (.ddl).
+Select the DODDLE project folder as the file format if the users want to check the intermediate result file being processed.
+If the users want to save it in one file, select the DODDLE project file (.ddl).

 * Save->Input Term List
 * Save->Input Term Table